OSGeo/OSGeoLive-doc/en/quickstart/spatialite_quickstart.rst

 ================================================================================

 * From the Desktop GIS folder on the Desktop run spatialite-gis
-* Click the "Connecting existing SQLite DB" button and connect to /home/user/data/spatialite/regions.sqlite
+* Click the "Connecting existing SQLite DB" button and connect to /home/user/data/spatialite/trento.sqlite

-You should see a set of Airports in Italy
+You should see a map of Trento Provence in Italy

-   - Right click on the Aeroporti layer and select :menuselection:`Hide`
+   - Right click on the Highways layer and select :menuselection:`Hide`
-   - Right Click on the reg2008_s layer and select :menuselection:`Layer Configuration->Classify` and choose "-not selected-" for the column.
+   - Right Click on the LocalCouncilsTrento layer and select :menuselection:`Layer Configuration->Classify` and choose "Shape Area" for the column.
+Select 4 Classes and click on the Min and Max color patches to choose a dark and light color.
+Now click to see a Choropleth display of the provence areas.
-   - Change the border color by right click on reg2008_s and select :menuselection:`Layer configuration->Graphics` and select a different color.
+   - Change border color by right click on LocalCouncils and select :menuselection:`Layer configuration->Graphics` and select a different color under Border Graphics.
-   - Right click on the aeroporti layer and choose "Show".
-Now right click again and select :menuselection:`Layer Configuration->Classify`
+   - Zoom in slightly.
+Right click on the PopulatedPlaces layer and select :menuselection:`Indentify on`.
+Now click on one of the Populated Places to see the attributes for that feature.
-   - Select the column PRO_COM and choose "Range of Values" and set Classes to '4'.
-Now click OK to view the results.

 Things to Try
 ================================================================================